 With a constantly changing programme of exhibitions from the best of global contemporary art icons, Ikon is a must-see attraction for the discerning art-lover.

 One legacy of Birmingham’s industrial heritage is the sheer abundance of disused warehouse and factory space.
 Eastside Projects has put them to brilliant use.
 They're an “artist-run multiverse” with a unique approach to contemporary art, even offering a downloadable user's manual to the gallery.
 With the aim of demonstrating how art can be useful to society as a whole, Eastside Projects hosts thought-provoking exhibitions and events throughout the year.

-Open from 12-5pm every day, again with free entry, Grand Union’s focus on promoting curation as a skill leads to fascinating results.
+Offering free entry, Grand Union’s focus on promoting curation as a skill leads to fascinating results.
 For example, the VOZ RARA season in 2017-18, led by curators in residence Valerio Del Baglivo and Anna Santomouro, explored the theme of ‘Voice and Communication’.
 It featured films from Greek/British artist Mikhail Karikis and Serbian video artist Katarina Zdeljar, and talks and workshops from Sabel Galvadon and Hamish Macpherson.

 Home to the largest public Pre-Raphaelite collection in the world, the Birmingham Museum and Art Gallery features many exhibitions examining Birmingham’s history through art and photography.
 It hosts regular exhibitions, events for families, and an annual exhibition of the finalists and winners from Inspire, the gallery’s art competition for 5-19 year olds.